Radu D. Rosetti: World War I and cremation activism

 Shortly after the outbreak of World War I, with Romania still neutral territory, the Francophile Rosetti campaigned for Romania to join the Entente Powers, and tackled the issue during debates at the Romanian Writers' Society.
 However, he earned recognition for his court defense of Hasan Tahsin, would-be assassin of the pro-Entente campaigners Noel and Charles Buxton.
 In the end, Romania joined the Entente, and Rosetti was called under arms.
 Unexpectedly, he was moved to a horse artillery unit, but was shielded from active service by General Alexandru Averescu, and only assigned to give patriotic speeches to his troops on the front line.
 During the subsequent siege of Bucharest, Rosetti was at Periș with the staff of Constantin Prezan—Ion G. Duca, who joined him there, recalled that he "made himself look important".
 His subordinates included Cristache Ciolac, famous in civilian life as a Lăutar performer, and honored by Rosetti with a sonnet.

-The Army headquarters eventually withdrew to Iași, with Rosetti assigned to write for the military propaganda magazine, România.
-In January 1918, while the Moldavian Democratic Republic began its process of unification with Romania, Rosetti signed his name to a manifesto calling for the cultural unification of all Romanian-inhabited regions; other signers included Minulescu, Ion Agârbiceanu, Nichifor Crainic, Mihail Sadoveanu, and Mihail Sorbul.
+The Army headquarters eventually withdrew to Iași.
+Rosetti lived with his fellow satirist Pavelescu at the latter's family home on Păcurari Street; like Pavelescu, he had his writings published by a local newspaper, Opinia, providing them with a meager but steady income.
+Rosetti was afterward assigned to write for the military propaganda magazine, România.
+In January 1918, while the Moldavian Democratic Republic began its process of unification with Romania, he signed up to a manifesto calling for the cultural unification of all Romanian-inhabited regions; other signers included Minulescu, Ion Agârbiceanu, Nichifor Crainic, Mihail Sadoveanu, and Mihail Sorbul.
 Rosetti, discharged from the army as a Captain, eventually returned to Bucharest following the November 1918 Armistice.
 In 1919, he and Mille were part of a defense team that represented the leadership of the Socialist Party of Romania, tried for their role in a general strike of the previous December.
 He was an independent candidate for the Ilfov seat in the Assembly in the election of November 1919, but only took 5,234 votes.